FOR IMMEDIATE RELEASE

 The PBGC insures defined-benefit pension plans, and pays benefits earned in those plans up to legal limits.
 The PBGC does not insure pension benefits above the legal limits, health benefits or other types of employee benefits.
 Workers and retirees with questions about non-insured benefits offered by Delphi or guaranteed by General Motors should contact those companies.

-Answers to frequently asked questions from Delphi workers and retirees, as well as general PBGC information and an introductory video may be found on the Auto Sector Information page on the PBGC Web site, www.pbgc.gov.
+Answers to frequently asked questions from Delphi workers and retirees, as well as general PBGC information on the PBGC Web site, www.pbgc.gov.
 Delphi workers with questions may also call toll-free at 1-800-400-7242.
 TTY/ASCII users may call 711.

 Until the PBGC becomes trustee, the pension plans will remain ongoing under company sponsorship.
 The agency will send notification letters to all plan participants when it becomes trustee.
 Retirees and beneficiaries will continue to receive their monthly benefit checks without interruption, and other workers will receive their pensions when they are eligible to retire.